varigit/pyvar/sphinx/multimediaapi/pyvar.multimedia.gettingstarted.rst

 Supported Cameras
 ~~~~~~~~~~~~~~~~~

-The pyvar package supports on its `Multimedia API`_ the following cameras:
+The pyvar package's `Multimedia API`_ supports the following cameras:

 * `VCAM-5640S-DUO`_;
 * `VCAM-AR0821N`_.
 To use the Basler one, please see this `tutorial`_.